Vitaly Gurkov: Professional career

 He was expected fight Tony Hervey at Kickboxing Empire II in Las Vegas, Nevada, United States on March 8, 2014, but Hervey was replaced with Jaseem Al Djilwi.
 Gurkov won by TKO in round three after barraging Al Djiwali with a knee to the body and subsequent unanswered follow-up punches in round three.

 In 2017 Gurkov joined Banchamek Gym and had his first fight representing the camp at Kunlun Fight 62.
 He defeated Nurla Mulali of China by decision on June 10, 2017 in Bangkok, Thailand.

-On November 5, 2017 Gurkov won eight-man 75 kg tournament at Kunlun Fight 66 in Wuhan, China.
-He defeated Chinese Nurla Mulali, Thai Arthit Hanchana, and Iranian Hossein Karami.
+On November 5, 2017 Gurkov won eight-man 75 kg tournament at Kunlun Fight 66 in Wuhan, China, defeating Chinese Nurla Mulali, Thai Arthit Hanchana, and Iranian Hossein Karami.

 On July 27, 2019 Gurkov won the 75 kg tournament in Beijing, China to become the first athlete in the promotion to win the belt twice.